ClaraPetraMariafrancescaBusdon/first_repository/README.md

 ![The Black Arrow](https://upload.wikimedia.org/wikipedia/commons/1/16/1st_Edition_of_The_Black_Arrow.jpg)
 *The first edition cover of "the Black Arrow" of 1888, found on [Wikimedia Commons](https://it.wikipedia.org/wiki/File:1st_Edition_of_The_Black_Arrow.jpg)*

 This time, I needed to work with an OCR tool.
-I used Gogle Documents as a form of Octical Character Recognition: when inserting an image in a .png format (as I did), the software automatically recognises any word present in the image.
+I used Gogle Documents as a form of Octical Character Recognition: when inserting an image in a .png format (as I did), the software automatically recognises any word present in the image and traslates it in a format readable by the computer.
 Of course, it's not a smooth process: especially when working with old manuscripts, several edits are required in order to obtain a clean, machine-readable text.

 I created a different file for every screenshot I took of the novel's first chapter (*"BOOK 1: THE TWO LADS; CHAPTER 1: AT THE SIGN OF THE SUN IN KETTLEY"*), cleared the formatting and then edited the text.
 Then I put the different files togheter and went once again on Dillinger.io.

 This time, I put in **bold** text the name of the knight **Sir Daniel Brackley**, while on both **bold** and *italics* the name of ***Condall***, a man brought upon Sir Daniel for treason.
 The other names present in the chapter, like *Jhon*, *Joanna* and *Sir Oliver*, were all highlighted with *italics*.

-Then, bringing the work here on GitHub as a .md file oneìce again, I edited it some more, adding the links to the [England](https://en.wikipedia.org/wiki/England) Wikipedia page, and to the [Kettleburgh](https://en.wikipedia.org/wiki/Kettleburgh) one, which is one of the possible cities from which Stevenson took inspiration from for the city of Kettley, where the narration takes place.
+Then, bringing the work here on GitHub as a .md file once again, I edited it some more, adding the links to the [England](https://en.wikipedia.org/wiki/England) Wikipedia page, and to the [Kettleburgh](https://en.wikipedia.org/wiki/Kettleburgh) one, which is one of the possible cities from which Stevenson took inspiration from for the city of Kettley, where the narration takes place.

 ## Busdon_readings - Foglio1.csv

+In the last exercise of this repository, I worked on the creation of a table, in which I put some of my favorite readings.
+This time I used Google Sheets, another tool of Google Workspace, in order to create a small dataset.

+I put in the dataset ten novels (column **Item_number**), inserting their original title (**Original_Title**), name and surname of the author (**Author_Name**,**Author_Surname**), publishing year of the first edition (**First_edition**), language of the first edition(**Fe_Language**), publishing house or publisher (depending on the publishing year, **Fe_Publishing_House**).
+Then, in the same row, I inserted the metadeta of every edition read by me: publishing year (column **Edition_read**), translated title (**Er_Title**), language (**Er_Language**), publishing house (**Er_Publishing_House**) and translator's surname (or curator's,**Translator**).

+Once done, I exported the table as a .csv file.
+In this way, I had a small dataset ready to be uploaded on GitHub.
+#
+*Feel free to check the files in my repository!*

+***I wish you a pleasant journey on the GitHub platform***